 T_CharArray<std::string, char>

-This sometimes imposes a little complication, in the moment that code wants to selectively compile based on the information that a type implements just any sort of character array, instead of a distinct type.
+This sometimes imposes a little complication, at the moment that code wants to selectively compile based on the information that a type implements just any sort of character array, instead of a distinct type.

-For this, helper struct TT_CharArrayType is provided.
+For this, helper-struct TT_CharArrayType is provided.
 Its inner type definition TChar provides the character type that a given type TString implements an array for.
 With that, for example to test the array access type of TString without knowing (or caring) about the character type of the array that is accessed, expression

 T_CharArray<TString, typename TT_CharArrayType<TString>::TChar>::Access